 You can mount your CO detector on the ceiling if the user guide doesn’t say otherwise.
 However, make sure it’s at least 12 inches (about 30 cm) away from any wall or light fitting.

 Carbon Monoxide Detector Placement: Putting It All Together

-Wherever you live, when it comes to home safety, carbon monoxide detectors are a must.
+Like fire extinguishers, carbon monoxide detectors are a must for home safety, no matter where you live.
 They should be fitted in each room where a fuel-burning appliance operates, near sleeping areas, and on every floor of the building.